-To sustain our social care services, we need a clear approach to prevention and early intervention across all our services.
-For example, properly insulated homes are cheaper to run and help prevent cold-related ill- health as well as contributing to addressing the climate emergency.
+Having a clear approach to prevention is essential to improving people's health and wellbeing, sustaining the social care and health services we all value and rely on and strengthening our local economy.
+For example, properly insulated homes are cheaper to run and help prevent cold-related ill health as well as contributing to addressing the climate emergency.
+Our Clean Air Zone is also a good example of how we are preventing ill health through reducing air pollution.

 People should receive the support they need in the most efficient, effective and timely way, reducing demand for later and more costly interventions.
-Our residents should be supported to live well and independently and make good choices for their own health and wellbeing.
+Everyone has a part to play and our residents should be supported to stay healthy, live well and be independent for as long as possible, making good choices for their own health and wellbeing.
 For example, the council can promote active travel such as walking and cycling.